preparation and aftercare

 5. The day of your appointment

-Take a quick rinse shower to remove any lotion or residue.
+Take a quick rinse shower at least 4 hours prior to remove any lotion or residue

 Prep Option 2: The Day of Your Appointment